 Older, large companies can do this easily, as they have unproductive assets.
 Smaller companies would have a harder time with it, because there are fewer assets lying around.
 Here are some examples:

 - SNL: Saturday Night Live is a perfect example of adaptive reuse.
 In 1976, NBC was an unsexy network with little to lose.
 It did, however, have some great assets.
 One asset was its empty sound stages, including 8-H, where Toscanni performed for NBC radio.
 Another asset was its leadership after 11:30 p.m with The Tonight Show.
 Another asset was its network overhead of publicists, cameramen and talent, including booth announcer Don Pardo.
+And then there was the empty time on Saturday night.
 So when it needed to try some new ideas, Lorne Michaels hired a cast and they created Saturday Night Live.
 If NBC had chosen to try to recreate Your Show of Shows, it probably would have been a disaster, as an exact recreation would have always been tied to what the original was.
 SNL, however, had its own spirit.
 In a sense, it became the spirit of Your Show of Shows, with a current twist.
 (Read about 8H in television analyst Tom Wolzien’s address.)

 - BA London City Flight: British Airways had a problem.
 No more Concorde.
 So what did they do?
 They found a small Airbus and decided to run an all-business flight from London’s City Airport to JFK.
 The flight (number 1) has a number of unique elements, including the fact that passengers clear customs in Shannon, Ireland.
 That means that passengers arrive in New York as a local flight.
 Brilliant.
 Whether this idea pays off is yet to be seen, but it illustrates the same idea.
 See the Financial Times review of the flight, which includes an interview with Chris Stubbs, the British Airways product manager, talking about the flight.

 - Pan Am Shuttle: What is now the Delta Shuttle was created in 1987 at a time when Pan American World Airways was struggling.
 It had an old fleet, and a poor domestic route system.
 Persistent recession and fuel issues hindered its success, and while passengers still relied on its international service, it did not have a powerful domestic passenger base.
 So what did it do?
 It took underutilized assets like a bunch of old 727s, the old Marine Air Terminal at LaGuardia (which had been home to Pan Am Clippers), and created the Pan Am Shuttle.
-By 1989, it was making $20 million a year for Pan Am.
+By 1989, it was making $20 million a year for Pan Am, its only successful jaunt in that decade.

 - Metromedia and Fox Television: Few remember it, but when Fox television network launched, it was created with the pieces of the old Metromedia network, mostly channel 5 stations in big markets.
 Metromedia itself was a re-casting of the failed DuMont television network.
 Most could not understand how it would succeed, but it did.
 Notice, Murdoch did not call it DuMont, but he kept the idea of the fourth network alive, and recast it and added value.